marcolussetti/scannerofcerts/README.md

 ## Installation

-`scannerofcerts` is a single binary distributed through the [_Release_](https://github.com/marcolussetti/scannerofcerts/releases) section here on GitHub.
-No installation is required and binaries are available for multiple platforms.
+`scannerofcerts` requires the libpcap library to be installed.
+Other than that, it is a single binary distributed through the [_Release_](https://github.com/marcolussetti/scannerofcerts/releases) section here on GitHub.

+### Linux
+Install libpcap (Ubuntu/Debian: `sudo apt install libpcap`, Arch: `sudo pacman -S libpcap`, RHEL/Fedora/OracleLinux/RockyLinux: `sudo yum install libpcap`, etc.)

+Download and run the latest `scannerofcerts` binary for amd64 from the releases section.

+### Windows

+Install npcap in WinPCap compatibility mode:
+- Download and run "Npcap 1.55 installer" (or later version) from https://nmap.org/npcap/
+- When asked if wished to retain WinPCap compatibility mode, please choose yes

+Download and run the latest `scannerofcerts` exe for amd64.

+### Mac

+Currently, the build pipeline is failing to dynamically link libpcap on Mac.
+Current process:
+- Install libpcap with your favourite package manager (`brew install libpcap`)
+- Install golang (see instructions and package at https://golang.org/doc/install)
+- Clone this repo (`git clone https://github.com/marcolussetti/scannerofcerts.git`)
+- Build this repo (`go build -o scannerofcerts ./cmd/scannerofcerts`)
+- Run the binary (`chmod +x scannerofcerts && ./scannerofcerts`)

 ## Usage